 “A different era?
 The 90s were a different era?”

 “In a way, yes.
-The point is my wife was okay with changing diapers, and I helped her in many other things.”
+My wife was okay with changing diapers, and I helped her with many other things.”

 “Really, like what?”